YouTube Channel Art Downloader

 What is this tool?

-This tool is a YouTube channel art downloader.
-It allows you to fetch the full-size profile picture (avatar) and the high-resolution banner image from any public YouTube channel.
+A YouTube channel art downloader.
+It fetches the full-size profile picture (avatar) and the uncropped, high-resolution banner image from any public YouTube channel.

 Why would I use it?